ViniciusmDias/Functional-Light-JS/manuscript/ch2.md

 As of ES6, parameters can declare _default values_.
 In the case where the argument for that parameter is not passed, or it's passed the value `undefined`, the default assignment expression is substituted.

-A partir do ES6, os parâmetros podem declarar _valores padrões_.
+A partir do ES6, os parâmetros podem declarar _valores padrão_.
 No caso em que o argumento para aquele parâmetro não é passado, ou é passado o valor `undefined`, a expressão de atribuição padrão é substituída.

 Consider:
 Considerar: